qualityshepherd/brine/assets/posts/southern_coast.md

 **1009 Grappled Chapel**
 A dilapidated stone chapel strangled by **Dragon Vine** (`Grapple, Razor Sharp, Poison`)—their purple flowers oddly beautiful against crumbling walls.
 Empty crates rot in tangles of razor-sharp stems.
 The vines shift slightly in a wind that isn't there.

+**1105 The Frostwake Grotto**
+A hidden cavern where the mountain's breath turns the air deathly cold.
+Even in summer, ice clings to the stone, and strange, pale flora thrive in the darkness.
+The deeper one goes, the more the ice seems… deliberate, as if shaped by unseen hands.
+In the very heart of the grotto stands a frozen pillar; something large trapped within.
+Whether it is a preserved guardian, a forgotten king, or something better left undisturbed—no one knows.
+Nightly harvesters leave behind clear signs: scattered ice fragments and deep cart ruts.

 **1107 Weeping Grove**
 Mist clings to a dense stand of weeping trees.
 Everything drips with sickly-sweet water, even in drought.
 Rusted tools and broken barrels hint at abandoned collection efforts.